Robb Gravett

 He won the 1987 Willhire 24 Hour co-driving with Graham Hathaway and entered the Bathurst 1000 on four occasions with a best finish of 8th in 1989.
-He went on to win the 1990 British Touring Car Championship winner with his own Trakstar team, in a Ford Sierra RS500 built by Australian team Dick Johnson Racing who it was widely acknowledged built the fastest Group A Ford Sierras in touring car racing.
+He went on to win the 1990 British Touring Car Championship winner with his own Trakstar team, in a Ford Sierra RS500 built by his own team and ran with no permanent major sponsorship till the later rounds.

 Trakstar Motorsport

 Gravett co-founded Trakstar in 1989 with Mike Smith – Robb finished 2nd in his class that year, behind Andy Rouse's Ford Sierra RS500.
-In 1990 he won 9 races in the sole Trakstar RS500 (a car built by Dick Johnson Racing in Australia), enjoying a fierce on-track rivalry with Rouse.
-There were 4 different classes of cars racing for the same title in those days, each scoring points based on where they finished among their own class.
+In 1990 he won 9 races in the sole Trakstar RS500 enjoying a fierce on-track rivalry with Rouse.
+There were 2 different classes of cars racing for the same title in 1990, each scoring points based on where they finished among their own class.
 Robb dominated his class and won the championship outright, the only driver to take the overall title in the Sierra RS500, despite operating on a shoestring budget.
 The key to Gravett's success was the Yokohama tyres that Trakstar used, which were more durable than the Dunlop rubber used by most of the field.
 During 1990, Gravett had a run in two races in the DTM championship, but did not score any points.
 Trakstar also built the Honda Civic run under the PG Tips Racing banner for Ray Armes that season.

 The championship changed to a single-class in 1991, and Trakstar secured manufacturer support from Ford to run Sierra Sapphires that year with sponsorship from Shell Oil and engines prepared by Mountune, however Gravett was short on good results.
 Originally planned to be one of two cars run by the team, a second bodyshell was built but never completed.
 The Sierra Sapphire arrived late and had not turned a wheel before the first round at Silverstone.
 This led to a difficult development period and the team experimented with different engine and gearbox configurations and even four wheel drive in an effort to catch up.
 The car was down on power and difficult to set up.
 Results started to come towards the end of the year but it was too late.
 Despite being the works outfit, Ford was not investing in the team or the car's development costs.
 Unable to find a new title sponsor, the team struggled with lack of funds throughout the year and by the end of the season were forced into administration.
 Ford took a year out in 1992 before returning to the BTCC in 1993 with Andy Rouse.